 Finding the right family lawyer for you can be a challenging prospect.
 At Family Law Matters Scotland LLP we pride ourselves on being approachable and looking at all of the options to achieve tailored solutions.
 This way you know your family lawyer will not only be able to give you good advice, but also guide you through in a sensitive, practical and cost effective way.

 Why not take a look at our team’s profiles and book an appointment if you need advice?
-The first hour of a consultation with any new client is charged at a reduced rate of £125 plus VAT.
+The first hour of a consultation with any new client is charged at a fixed fee of £150 including VAT.

 All we do is Family Law and our office is designed around you, the client.
 So if you want to make an appointment please do so and have a cup of tea and a discussion with one of our expert team.

 It could be the first step in your journey of change.

 I hope 2018 will bring you closer to whatever is important to you.